20tab/django-uwsgi-template-legacy/README.md

 {{project_name}}
 ================

-This is a [Django](https://www.djangoproject.com/) template with custom configuration.
+This is a [Django](https://docs.djangoproject.com/en/{{ docs_version }}/) template with custom configuration.
 It requires [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) as application server.

 ## Prerequisite

 Set you environment.
 We kindly suggest updating pip to the latest version and using a virtualenv  to wrap all your work.

+### Virtualenv

-Use one this option to create an empty virtualenv with the right python version, and activate it:
+Use one this options to create an empty virtualenv with the right python version, and activate it:

 * use virtualenv for python2:
   ```shell